input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 source ./emsdk_env.sh
 ```

+After installing Emscripten, `emconfigure` should be available on your system
+path.
+Use `which emconfigure` to check that it is on your `$PATH`.
+If you built
-After installing Emscripten, `emconfigure` should be available on your system path.
-If the installation was successful, `which emconfigure` should point to a location within the emsdk git project, for example:
+from source, then the output should point to a location within the emsdk git
+project like so:

 ```
 $ which emconfigure